-The project restored 1,400 feet of stream along its historic alignment, increased the channel length within the project area by 40 percent, constructed 12 pools, installed 68 log structures and streambed gravel along the length of the restored stream, and planted 4 acres along the banks of the restored stream with 2,200 tree
+The project restored 1,400 feet of stream along its historic alignment, increased the channel length within the project area by 40 percent, constructed 12 pools, installed 68 log structures and streambed gravel along the length of the restored stream, and planted 4 acres along the banks of the restored stream with 2,200 tree and shrub species.

-The project was funded by the state Salmon Recovery Funding Board, the Pacific Salmon Fund and the Navy, and managed by SRSC and NAS Whidbey Island.
+The project was funded by the state Salmon Recovery Funding Board, the Pacific Salmon Commission Southern Fund and the Navy, and managed by SRSC and NAS Whidbey Island.